Nokuvimba/SoCProject/index.md

 Add a short welcome message or introduction here.
 Aim to get the viewer interested in what follows!
 Guideline: 1 or 2 sentences.

+Welcome to the FPGA VGA Driver Project , where l get to learn and produce my own design.
+This project demonstrates how to create a working VGA driver to display colours and patterns using an FPGA.
+The design involves synchronizing pixel data and generating RGB signals for a monitor using vivado.

 ## **Template VGA Design**
 ### **Project Set-Up**
 The project is divided into 4 sections: Design sources, Constrains, Simulation sources and utility sources.